pluginpal/strapi-plugin-config-sync/README.md

 - Strapi 4.1.8 (recently tested)
 - Strapi ^4.x (use `strapi-plugin-config-sync@^1.0.0`)
 - Strapi ^3.4.x (use `strapi-plugin-config-sync@0.1.6`)

-(This plugin may work with older Strapi versions, but these are not tested nor officially supported at this time.)

-**We recommend always using the latest version of Strapi to start your new projects**.

 ## 💡 Motivation
 In Strapi we come across what I would call config types.
 These are models of which the records are stored in our database, just like content types.
 Though the big difference here is that your code ofter relies on the database records of these types.